I have published a new book that is entitled

 His father whistled in surprise.
 "Wow!"

 Brendan felt perturbed as he trudged through the ageing snow to school the following morning.
-He met up with his friends and put on a good act of being his normal self, but inside, his mind was in turmoil.
-The bell rang in the playground; he dropped the snowball he was about to throw and headed inside to his locker to collect the books he needed.
+He met up with his friends and put on a good act of being his normal self; but inside, his mind was in turmoil.
+The bell rang in the playground.
+He dropped the snowball he had been about to throw and headed inside to his locker to collect the books he needed.
 He sat at his desk in his classroom in silence, staring at the Stars and Stripes hanging above the waxboard.
 The girls on the row of desks to his left were turning to face each other and talking.
 They giggled inanely at some joke that was both inaudible and incomprehensible.
 Girls, Brendan mused, were surely the most repulsive creatures in all of God's creation.
 Their obsessive vanity, their banal chatter about irrelevant subjects, their fixation on their clothes, their hair and cosmetics; their propensity to play with dolls, meaningless objects that were good for nothing except targets on a catapult range...
 However they were essential for human reproduction.
 For some reason, known only to Himself, God had made humanity with the inherent burden of a degenerate lower half.
 Brendan had known about the facts of life for quite a while.
-It was the previous year that a seventh-grader he knew had shown him a biology textbook he had just borrowed from the senior library all about "the birds and the bees".
+It was the previous year that a seventh-grader he knew had let him borrow a biology textbook he had just taken out of the senior library all about "the birds and the bees".
 It was entitled Sex and Childbirth- an Introduction.
 Brendan had pored through its pages with a mixture of fascination and horror.
-It had taken several weeks, but he had managed to put this upsetting reality into the slow oven of his mind for long-term integration; however the announcement of his sister's pregnancy brought the whole sordid quandary crashing down on his head again.
+It had taken several weeks, but he had managed to put this upsetting reality into the slow oven of his mind for long-term integration.
+However the announcement of his sister's pregnancy brought the whole sordid quandary crashing down on his head again.
 The process involved unthinkable acts, such as inserting parts of a male body into parts of a female body, the emission of substances and objects that he couldn't even have imagined existing.
 The engendering of evil-looking piscine mutants with ropes of flesh sprouting from their navels that unbelievably took on human form and eventually squeezed their way out into the world and became a baby.
 He still could not accept that he, like everybody else, had begun his own life as one of those deformed homunculi...
 He shivered and a wave of nausea passed over him.
 He knew that he could never become a father.
 How on earth was any baby ever created when adults were forced to perform such disgusting actions?
 Is that the best method God could come up with?
 It amazed Brendan to think that his own parents had had sexual intercourse, not just once, but twice; in order to create both himself and Siobhan.
 How did they achieve this feat while keeping their mental health intact?

 Brendan's first class of the day was art, one of his favourites.
 The main reason he liked it was that he got to sit next to Dave, however when they sat down together his friend was strangely distant.
 He greeted Brendan far more formally than usual and declined to enter into their usual conversation.
 To begin with Brendan felt hurt by his reticence, but when he looked at Dave's face, and realized how sad his friend was, he understood.
-Dave was as heartbroken at the prospect of being parted from Brendan as Brendan was from him.
+Dave was as dejected at the prospect of being parted from Brendan as Brendan was from him.
 Their mutual company had now become painful with the knowledge that it was finite and leading up to an appointed permanent end.
 Dave just wanted to get it over with now.

 "Now then." said Miss Spreale, the art teacher.
 "Today I'd like you all to produce a picture of a friend you have not seen for a long time and really wish you could.
 Somebody you really miss badly."